matouon/lbfgsgpu.jl/docs/src/solution.md

 - **Quadratic function**
 - **Gaussian function**
 - **Gaussian function with squared input**
 500 solutions were computed using L-BFGS with CUDA and filtered so that only converged solutions were visible.
 The convergence issue has nothing to do with GPU as this happens also with the base L-BFGS.
-This is the reason why we need very fast L-BFGS, as we need more solutions than required to filter out outliers.

 This can be seen in \scripts\draw_sols.jl, where user can interactively choose drawn function and parameters of the functions.